 Economics Major & Minor

-Our Economics Department, both in terms of curriculum and other learning experiences, provides students with the foundation they need to apply theory to conventional economic issues and to explore contemporary research into human behavioral puzzles.
+Our Economics Department, both in terms of curriculum and other learning experiences, provides students with the foundation they need to think systematically and analytically aboutconventional economic issues and to explore contemporary research into human behavioral puzzles.

 As students develop their ability to solve problems analytically, our faculty challenge them to form their own testable hypotheses, draw inferences from data, and communicate their analysis clearly in speech and writing.

-Our flexible economics degree enables students to design a curriculum around their interests and future goals, whether those include a graduate degree in public policy, business or law, or a career in industry, financial markets, the nonprofit sector or public policy.
+Our flexible economics degree enables students to design a curriculum around their interests and future goals.
+Among the many directions our alumni have gone are graduate degrees in economics, law, public policy, business, or finance; along with careers in industry, financial markets, the nonprofit sector, and government.